willymcallister/willymcallister.github.io/_articles/staticman.md

 I recently converted from the v2 public instance of Staticman over to the v3 GitHub app.
 1. Remove staticmanapp as a collaborator (if it is left over from an earlier install).
 1. Go to https://github.com/apps/staticman-net and install the application on your repository.
 Just click on install.
 Don't change any settings.
-1. Submit a comment to the new v3 endpoint, using dev.staticman.net as the base URL – i.e. https://dev.staticman.net/v3/entry/github/[USERNAME]/[REPOSITORY]/[BRANCH].
+1. Submit a comment to the new v3 endpoint, https://api.staticman.net/v3/entry/github/[USERNAME]/[REPOSITORY]/[BRANCH].
 This line goes in _config.yml as the staticmanUrl variable.

 ## Staticman implements comments and replies